ythirion/kotlin-for-java-refugees/days/day1/src/main/kotlin/solutions/step-by-step.md

 ```

 * `readLines()` : open the file and return each line as String
+* for each value (one value by line), find another value with a result of 2020 for the addition
+* display the result of their multiplication

 ## Step 2 - What do we need ?
 * Function to run our code